leonstel/leonstel.github.io/first.md

 ```
 //within a Class that extends LitElement

+// define the properties of this class which Lit Element has to monitor for changes
 static get properties() {
     return {
         leaf: { type: Object },
     };
 }

+// The Render function renders the html with a Lit HTML helper.
+// Everytime the this.leaf prop changes then the html of that part will be rerendered
+// with the new values (the lit html helper takes care of all that stuff)
 render() {
     return html`
          <div>